 Understanding Home Insurance Coverages

-All homeowners should have insurance on their homes.
+All homeowners should have insurance on their homes, but what does home insurance cover?
 At Saferoad Insurance, we provide affordable home insurance in Anaheim, California, in addition to auto insurance.
 We also have locations in Long Beach and Los Angeles for your convenience.
 Here are the coverages that are available with our home insurance:

 - Personal Property